KazuCocoa/trySwiftTokyo2017/kazuaki-matsuo-en.md

 In 2014, We expected our service need to develop continuously and we should evolve apps in the future.
 So, we needed to proceed re-engineering for our mobile apps.

-Re-engineering means ability to be able to develop stuff continuously without degrade features and keep development speed and so on, in this time.
+Re-engineering means re-structured the target and make it testable to be able to develop stuff continuously without degrade features and keep development speed and so on.

 # Should we taste from?